B1AAB/EBA/README.md

 </p>

-**EBA addresses a long-standing issue that has hindered the ML community from developing applications for Bitcoin: a lack of ML-first data.**
+**EBA eliminates the steepest barrier to building machine learning applications for Bitcoin: the lack of structured, ML-native data.**
 EBA interfaces with the Bitcoin network and creates a graph of the full history of transactions recorded on-chain.
 On this graph, the nodes are Bitcoin _scripts_ (aka _addresses_),